pan-webis-de/koppel11/README.md

 This is a reimplementation of the approach to authorship attribution originally described in

-> M. Koppel, J. Schler, and S. Argamon.
+> Moshe Koppel, Jonathan Schler, and Shlomo Argamon.
 [Authorship attribution in the wild](https://www.researchgate.net/profile/Moshe_Koppel/publication/220147732_Authorship_attribution_in_the_wild/links/0deec52fd3fd6b60b3000000.pdf).
 Language Resources and Evaluation, 45:8394, 2011. [[paper](https://www.researchgate.net/profile/Moshe_Koppel/publication/220147732_Authorship_attribution_in_the_wild/links/0deec52fd3fd6b60b3000000.pdf)]

 It was reimplemented as part of a science reproducibility study alongside [14 other authorship attribution approaches](https://github.com/search?q="Who+wrote+the+web"+user:pan-webis-de).
 The results of the reproducibility study can be found in